neo4j-php/Bolt/README.md

 Server state is not reported by server but it is evaluated by received response.
 You can access current state through property `$protocol->serverState`.
 This property is updated with every call `getResponse(s)`.

+## :bar_chart: Analytics

+Bolt does collect anonymous analytics data.
+These data are stored offline (as files in temp directory) and submitted once a day.
+You can opt out with environment variable `BOLT_ANALYTICS_OPTOUT`.

+Analytics data are public and available at [Mixpanel](https://eu.mixpanel.com/p/7ttVKqvjdqJtGCjLCFgdeC).

 ## :pushpin: More solutions

 If you need simple class to cover basic functionality you can